SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * Storage Pots are also common.
     * Insert Gitan and use it as a projectile against tough monsters.
 * Sell equipment found in Golden Intervals to become rich.
-    * Manji-Kabura and Happy Shield are worth a lot in particular.
+    * Kabura's Blade and Happy Shield are worth a lot in particular.
 * Food and Grass can't be found on the ground, so be careful of hunger.
-    * Defeat monsters using a weapon with the 飯 seal to obtain Riceballs.
+    * Defeat monsters using a weapon with the 飯 seal to obtain Onigiri.
     * Keep a shield with the 皮 seal equipped to slow fullness depletion.
 * Monsters are stronger than regular floors.
     * Lashagga in the 2nd Golden Interval is particularly scary.